-The company may also be wary of companies such as Walmart, Alibaba, and Rakuten.
+The company may also be wary of retailers with e-commerce and physical stores such as Walmart, Alibaba, and Rakuten.

-Together these 6 companies are some of Amazon’s biggest competitors, although Amazon is probably not worried about any of them, and you’ll find out why below.
+Together these six companies are some of Amazon’s biggest competitors, although Amazon is probably not worried about any of them, and you’ll find out why below.

 What Are the Biggest Amazon Competitors?

-Since Amazon’s business spans so many industries, we’ve categorized their main competitors into their respective brackets.
+Since Amazon’s business spans so many industries, we’ve categorized its main competitors into their respective sectors.